 - No fee access to workstations meeting or exceeding the latest "Recommended Specifications for Public Access Work Stations in Federal Depository Libraries" as developed by the Federal Depository Library Program, Government Printing Office, are available.

-- Reference service for the depository collection is available from reference service points at the main entrance and fourth floor Science and Technology reference desks.
-In-depth reference help, consultation, or training for tangible and internet electronic products is available by appointment with the Government Information Specialist, Bruce Obenhaus (540-231-6181).
+- Reference service for the depository collection is available from the second floor reference desk.
+In-depth reference help, consultation, or training for tangible and Internet electronic products is available by appointment with the Government Information Specialist, Bruce Obenhaus (540-231-6181).

 - Checkout privileges for circulating materials is available to all Virginia residents with valid picture identification (ex.
 Virginia driver's license).
 Printing costs for government information resources are consistent with those for similar formats from other publishers.